chunned/EShark/README.md

 # espcap-opcua
-This project is essentially a rewrite of the original [espcap](https://github.com/vichargrave/espcap) by [Vic Hargrave](https://github.com/vichargrave).
+This project is essentially a rewrite of the original [espcap](https://github.com/vichargrave/espcap) by [Vic Hargrave](https://github.com/vichargrave), built specifically for OPCUA applications.

+This script was designed to run on a device that has visibility to all OPCUA traffic.
+Currently, the script looks for:
+- WriteRequests
+- WriteResponses
+- ReadRequests
+- ReadResponses

 ## Usage
 - Clone the repository and enter the project directory